ForestAdmin/agent-nodejs/docs/connectors/custom/query-translation/capabilities.md

 ## How to unlock features

-However the more complete your query translation is, the more forest admin features will be unlocked on your connector
+The more complete your query translator is, the most forest admin features will be unlocked on your connector

 | Unlocked feature                                             | Needed capabilities                                              |
 | ------------------------------------------------------------ | ---------------------------------------------------------------- |